The Best Business Grants For Minorities

 Minority Business Development Agency

 An agency of the U.S. Department of Commerce, the purpose of the Minority Business Development Agency, or MBDA, is to help connect minority business owners to federal contracts and other financial resources.
-The agency also periodically awards grants to minority-owned companies for specific purposes.
-In November, the federal government announced that the MBDA had awarded over $13 million in grants to 35 projects across the country.
+The agency also has historically periodically awarded grants to minority-owned companies for specific purposes.
+In November 2018, the federal government announced that the MBDA had awarded over $13 million in grants to 35 projects across the country.
+However, this announcement was followed up by the message that the MBDA’s total budget would be cut by $24 million; the remaining $10 million left of the MBDA’s budget would be transitioned away from serving individual minority business enterprises (MBEs) to “removing obstacles to the growth of the entire minority business community.”
+This likely means few if any grants will be awarded to individual minority businesses, but hey, you never know.

 In order to apply for federal grants, you must do the following: